 - Plug your charging cable into a USB port directly on your computer, not into a USB port on a docking station, keyboard, Hub, or monitor.

-- Dock your smartpen and run Livescribe Desktop.
+- Dock your smartpen and run Echo Desktop.

 - In the "Online User Account" window leave "Use my existing account" selected, enter your existing email and password and click "Authorize".